kineticstoolkit/kineticstoolkit_doc/html/_sources/files_read_c3d.md

 ## Quick visualization

-Although visualizing data using the interactive 3D [Player](api/ktk.Player.rst) is explained in section [](player.md), here is how we can quickly visualize the kinematic and kinetic data in this file:
+Although visualizing data using the interactive 3D [Player](api/ktk.Player.rst) is explained in section [](player.md), here is how we can quickly visualize the kinematic and kinetic data in this file.
+Note that every TimeSeries provided to the Player must have the same sampling rate, which means we need to downsample the force platform data to the points sampling rate:

 ```{code-cell} ipython3
 :tags: [skip-execution]